 - We use GitHub not just as a code repository, but to ticket issues, create a teamwide to-do list, and allocate tasks to specific team members.
 These tasks are not always code-related: you may allocate a design task, for example, or a research one, by opening up a GitHub ticket.

 - Anyone in the organisation — and members of the public, if it’s an open codebase — can open a ticket in any of our repositories (make sure you’re not replicating one that’s been made before, though).

-- GitHub tickets are pulled into Trello or Waffle and reordered to set priorities.
+- GitHub tickets are pulled into a GitHub Project, Trello or similar, and reordered to set priorities.

-- Work is split into fortnightly sprints: these begin with a prioritisation meeting, and end with a review.
+- Most teams work to fortnightly sprints with wider intervals programmed in for longterm planning.
+Sprints begin with a prioritisation meeting, and end with a review.

-- Some teams have daily standups — that is, brief meetings in which everyone states what they’re planning on working on that day, and any problems they may be facing.
+- Teams have daily standups — that is, brief meetings in which everyone states what they’re planning on working on that day, and any problems they may be facing.

 We review each other’s pull requests, so we all benefit from everyone else’s way of working.
 Comments are always clear and helpful, full of useful points… and often, things you’ve missed or tried to ignore!

 We value a diverse workplace, and recognise that we all benefit from a wide range of views, cultures and experience as we tackle the job of making tools that are useful for everyone.